Markets

 Go to Insert > Indicators > Oscillators > RSI.

-MT5 lets you layer multiple RSI indicators for comparison across timeframes.
+MT5 lets you layer multiple RSI indicators for cross-timeframe comparison.

 The Bollinger Bands Indicator measures market volatility and helps identify potential breakouts or reversals.
 It consists of three lines; a middle Moving Average and two outer bands that expand or contract based on price volatility.